 The card has a generous rewards model that includes discounts on business software and services.
 Additionally, the card has a fast approval process with no personal credit checks required.
 Potential cardholders looking to open up a business credit card but who lack personal or business credit may see the Brex 30 as a great option, but the one caveat is that you need to have at least $100,000 in your corporate account to qualify for the card.
 This makes it a little unobtainable for cardholders who don’t have that much saved.

-Not only does Discover it Secured let you earn ongoing rewards on your spending with no annual fee, but Discover will even match all the rewards you have earned after the first 12 months.
+Not only does Discover it® Secured Credit Card let you earn ongoing rewards on your spending with no annual fee, but Discover will even match all the rewards you have earned at the end of your first year.